simon-m-mudd/geemap_docker/readme.md

 ### Running the container

-#### Part 1: set up a directory on your host machine to put landlab stuff. (in examples, this will be C:\landlab)
+#### Part 1: set up a directory on your host machine to put geemap stuff. (in examples, this will be C:\geemap_data)

-1. You will want to be able to see *landlab* output on your host operating system, so we will need to create a directory for hosting your *landlab* data, code, and scripts.
+1. You will want to be able to see *geemap* output on your host operating system, so we will need to create a directory for hosting your *geemap* data, code, and scripts.
-2. For the purposes of this tutorial, I will assume you are using windows and that you have made a directory `C:\landlab`.
+2. For the purposes of this tutorial, I will assume you are using windows and that you have made a directory `C:\geemap_data`.
   * You can put this directory anywhere you want as long as you remember where it is.
 You don't need to put anything in this directory yet.

 #### Part 2: Download and run the container

 _Preamble_: Once you have downloaded docker, you can control how much memory you give the docker containers.
 The default is 3Gb.
-If you have even moderate sized DEM data, this will not be enough.
 You can go into the docker settings (varies by operating system, use a search engine to figure out where they are) and increase the memory.

 1. To get the container, go into a terminal (MacOS or Linux) or Powershell window (Windows) that has docker enabled and run:
 ```console